-Director, Visual Arts Center
+Director and Curator, Visual Arts Center

-Prior to joining the Visual Arts Center in the fall of 2018, Stevens was part of the curatorial team at the Hammer Museum in Los Angeles for four years.
-There, she organized exhibitions, performances and public programs, contributing to a number of exhibitions with artists such as Petrit Halilaj, Molly Lowe, Judith Hopf, Kevin Beasley, Marwa Arsanios, Avery Singer, Joseph Holtzman, Maria Hassabi, Pedro Reyes, among others, as well as the first North American retrospective of Jimmie Durham, which toured from the Hammer Museum to the Walker Art Center in Minneapolis, the Whitney Museum of American Art in New York, and the Remai Modern in Saskatoon, Canada.
+Prior to joining the Visual Arts Center, Stevens was part of the curatorial team at the Hammer Museum in Los Angeles.
+There, she organized exhibitions, performances and public programs, contributing to a number of exhibitions with artists such as Marwa Arsanios, Kevin Beasley, Petrit Halilaj, Maria Hassabi, Judith Hopf, and Pedro Reyes, amongst others.
 She was part of the curatorial team for Made in L.A.
 2016: a, the, though, only and Made in L.A.
 2018 — the Hammer’s biannual museum-wide exhibition that celebrates the work of artists living and working in the greater Los Angeles area.
-Prior to her tenure at the Hammer, Stevens held curatorial and research positions in Los Angeles and New York City at The Museum of Contemporary Art, Los Angeles, The Museum of Modern Art, New York, and Pace Gallery, New York.
+Stevens contributed to the exhibition catalogues for Jimmie Durham: At the Center of the World and Made in L.A.
+2018.